jeewonkimm2/SIKJIPSA/README.md

   - [Logout][link2] : Log-out pressing logout button
   - [Register][link3] : Registering an account
   - [Main page][link4] : Showing all posts and user information
-  - [Search][link5] : Importing tflite model trained.
+  - [Search][link5] : Importing [tflite model][link14] trained.
 Searching about plants through image or keyword and the result can be shown either through in-app or connection to google.
   - [Writing post][link6] : Adding image and contents
   - [FCM][link7] : Receiving a push alarm
   - [Weather][link8] : Showing weather information